MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/work-with-attributes.md

 # Work with attribute metadata

 This sample shows how to perform various actions on attributes.
+You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/WorkWithAttributes).

 ## How to run this sample